 Season 2, Episode 10: "The 87 Cent Solution!"
 5/9/19

-Costarring: Huey Duck, Webbigail Vanderquack, Zan Owlson, Manny the Headless Man Horse, Gyro Gearloose, Louie Duck, Dewey Duck, Fenton Crackshell (as Gizmoduck), Launchpad McQuack, Donald Duck, Bentina Beakley, and Roxanne Featherly
+Costarring: Huey Duck, Webby Vanderquack, Zan Owlson, Manny the Headless Man-Horse, Gyro Gearloose, Louie Duck, Dewey Duck, Fenton Crackshell-Cabrera (as Gizmoduck), Launchpad McQuack, Donald Duck, Mrs. Beakley, and Roxanne Featherly

-Appearances by: L’il Bulb, Bentley Buzzard, Bradford Buzzard, and Quackfaster
+Appearances by: Lil Bulb, Bentley Buzzard, Bradford Buzzard, and Mrs. Quackfaster

 Plot: When 87 cents goes missing from Scrooge’s Money Bin, his descent into madness brings on concerns that he’s suffering from Gold Fever.